gzili/foodsaver/README.md

 ### Second Release

-- [ ] Offer reservation for pickup
+- [x] Offer reservation for pickup
-- [ ] Pickup status tracking on both ends
+- [x] Pickup status tracking
-- [ ] Display of pickup location as a point on the map
+- [x] Display of pickup location as a point on the map
-- [ ] Data persistence in a database
+- [x] Data persistence in a database

 ### Third Release